The Function of Bone Marrow

 Myelodysplastic Syndromes (MDS)

-Myelodysplastic syndromes are a group of diseases in which the bone marrow doesn’t make enough healthy mature blood cells.
-The immature blood cells, called blasts, do not work properly.
-They build up in the bone marrow and the blood.
-As a result, there are fewer healthy red blood cells, white blood cells and/or platelets.
-Most experts agree that MDS is a form of blood cancer.
+Myelodysplastic syndromes are a family of disorders in which the bone marrow fails to make enough healthy red blood cells, white blood cells and/or platelets.
+This is because your bone marrow is producing underdeveloped, or immature, cells as well as cells with an abnormal shape, size or look.
+Most experts agree that MDS is a form of blood and bone marrow cancer.
 3,5,8

 Paroxysmal Nocturnal Hemoglobinuria (PNH)